-- (B) If a motion is denied, the court may make such protective order as it could have made on a motion filed pursuant to CRJP rule 7 and may, after affording an opportunity to be heard if requested, require the moving party or the attorney filing the motion or both of them to pay to the party or deponent who opposed the motion the reasonable expenses incurred in opposing the motion, including attorney's fees, unless the court finds that the making of the motion was substantially justified or that other circumstances make an award of expenses manifestly unjust. - (C) If the motion is granted in part and denied in part, the court may make such protective order as it could have made on a motion filed pursuant to CRCP rule 7 and may, after affording an opportunity to be heard, apportion the reasonable expenses incurred in relation to the motion among the parties and persons in a just manner.
+- (B) If a motion is denied, the court may make such protective order as it could have made on a motion filed pursuant to C.R.C.P.
+26(e) Rule 7 and may, after affording an opportunity to be heard if requested, require the moving party or the attorney filing the motion or both of them to pay to the party or deponent who opposed the motion the reasonable expenses incurred in opposing the motion, including attorney's fees, unless the court finds that the making of the motion was substantially justified or that other circumstances make an award of expenses manifestly unjust. - (C) If the motion is granted in part and denied in part, the court may make such protective order as it could have made on a motion filed pursuant to C.R.C.P.
+26(c) Rule 7 and may, after affording an opportunity to be heard, apportion the reasonable expenses incurred in relation to the motion among the parties and persons in a just manner.